gunslingerfry/firestore-import-export/README.md

 Get **serviceAccount** JSON file from *Project Setting > SERVICE ACCOUNTS* in Firebase Console

-Change the *databaseURL* when initializeApp with your own

 # Setting Up

 Download or clone this repository